Paul Duke STEM High School

-Paul Duke STEM High School (PDS HS) is a senior high school located on Peachtree Industrial Boulevard in the Peachtree Corners/Norcross area in Georgia.
+Paul Duke STEM High School (PDS HS) is a senior high school located on Peachtree Industrial Boulevard in Norcross, Georgia.
 It is a part of Gwinnett County Public Schools (GCPS).
-The school's mascot is the TrailBlazers.
+The school's mascot is the Road runner.

+Its attendance boundary coincides with that of Norcross High School.
+The boundary includes Norcross and sections of Peachtree Corners.

 History

-Paul Duke, which opened in 2018 with grades 9–11, with 650 prospective students as of August 2018, has a STEM focus.
-Built for $38 million, it relieved Norcross High School; as of 2018 it only takes students in the Norcross High attendance zone including Peachtree Corners, and therefore is not yet a magnet school.
+Paul Duke, which opened in 2018 with grades 9–11, with 1,390 prospective students as of August 2023, has a STEM focus.
+Built for $38 million, it relieved Norcross High School; as of 2018 it only takes students in the Norcross High attendance zone, including areas of Peachtree Corners, and therefore is not yet a magnet school.

 The 296565 sqft capacity school, the smallest built in the period 2008–2018, has fine arts, music, and gymnasium spaces, but will not have its own non-intramural sports team facilities.
 Of the schools built circa 2008-2018 it had the highest per-square foot costs.
 The school is named after Paul A. Duke who founded Peachtree Corners.